So you got a brand new iPhone, and now it’s out of the box. Here’s what you should do next…

 Set up the Today view

-To access Today view, drag downwards from the top of the screen (top-left on iPhone X) and then swipe rightwards – or just swipe rightwards on the Lock screen.
+To access Today view, drag downwards from the top of the screen (top-left on X-series iPhones) and then swipe rightwards – or just swipe rightwards on the Lock screen.
 Displayed widgets are configured using the Edit button.
 (Don’t have too many, or Today view gets cluttered – only keep those you find beneficial.)

 In your Contacts app, keep everyone’s details up to date.
 Tap Edit and use the Notes field for bespoke additional information about someone (such as their children’s names).
 Use add photo and load a high-resolution photo; you then get a full-screen mug-shot when they call.